phil-sandwell/CLOVER/README.md

 ## Use of CLOVER on Imperial High Performance Computing Service

 This version of CLOVER has been adapted to facilitate bulk running of jobs on Imperial College's HPC.
-The following steps should allow you to set up and run jobs here:
+This allows more jobs to be run simultaneously without using up processing power of your local computer.
+The following steps should allow you to set up and run jobs:

 ### HPC Setup